Friday, November 8, 2024

 Easter morning- April 12

 Yes, we had left over kapusta for brunch.
 Yum!
 I had mine with a slice of Rubslager Westfalian style pumpernickle which is made with whole rye flour (the stuff that keeps the prostate healthy).
-Much smaller and thinner than a conventional slice of bread and yet not as ridiculous as a coctail bread, this is a fine compromise.
+Much smaller and thinner than a conventional slice of bread and yet not as ridiculous as a cocktail bread, this is a fine compromise.
 I added pot of Stash's double bergamot tea and the taste blendings were exquisite.

 Note for next time: Two pieces of country ribs is plenty of meat for a large cabbage with sauerkraut to taste.
 The carroway worked just perfectly.